Sahar Dolatshahi: Other activities

 In 2016, during a meeting with the Deputy for Women and Family Affairs of the Presidency, she was appointed as an ambassador for the *Armaghan* campaign, aimed at raising awareness and supporting families of women imprisoned for non-intentional crimes.
 On the International Day for the Elimination of Violence Against Women, she published a statement addressing violence against women.

 Personal life

 On March 17, 2009, Dolatshahi married Rambod Javan, whom she met through theater, but the couple divorced in 2014.
 On October 8, 2022, news of the temporary seizure of passports belonging to Ali Daei, Homayoun Shajarian, and Dolatshahi upon their return to Iran at Imam Khomeini International Airport garnered significant media attention.
 In October 2023, Homayoun Shajarian confirmed in an interview with Adel Ferdosipour that he and Dolatshahi are in a romantic relationship.
+Dolatshahi boycotted the Fajr International Film Festival in protest of the government's crackdown of the 2025–2026 Iranian protests.